r-a-i/Project-Archiver/README.md

     ![](Project-Archiver/resources/scripts-addins.png)

 4. Browse to the unzipped folder
-5. Select the addin in the list and click run.
+5. Select the addin (the top level folder) in the list and click run.
 6. Dismiss the Addins dialog.
 7. Click the ProjectArchiver Tab and you should see **Archive** Panel and command.